Flix (TV network): Movie library

 As of April 2023, Flix – through Showtime – maintains exclusive first-run film licensing agreements with Amblin Partners, IFC Films, A24, and Bleecker Street.

 Flix also shows sub-runs – runs of films that have already received broadcast or syndicated television airings – of theatrical films distributed by Sony Pictures Releasing (all divisions, and including content from Revolution Studios and Morgan Creek Productions), Warner Bros.
-Pictures (including content from New Line Cinema), Universal Pictures (including content from subsidiaries Focus Features, Illumination Entertainment, and DreamWorks Animation), Open Road Films, Screen Media, Oscilloscope, Summit Entertainment (for films released prior to 2013), Paramount Pictures (for films released prior to 2017, and including content from MTV Films and Nickelodeon Movies), Metro-Goldwyn-Mayer (including content from subsidiaries United Artists and Orion Pictures), Lionsgate (sub-run rights with the latter two studios are for films released prior to 2009), and Walt Disney Studios Motion Pictures (including content from Pixar Animation Studios, Walt Disney Animation Studios, Disney, Marvel Studios/Entertainment, Lucasfilm, and 20th Century Studios).
+Pictures (including content from New Line Cinema), Universal Pictures (including content from subsidiary Focus Features), Open Road Films, Screen Media, Oscilloscope, Summit Entertainment (for films released prior to 2013), Paramount Pictures (for films released prior to 2017, and including content from MTV Films and Nickelodeon Movies), Metro-Goldwyn-Mayer (including content from subsidiaries United Artists and Orion Pictures), Lionsgate (sub-run rights with the latter two studios are for films released prior to 2009), and Walt Disney Studios Motion Pictures (including content from Disney and 20th Century Studios).

 Many lesser-known film titles (particularly those released as independent films) that have either not received a theatrical release or were released on DVD or home video are also commonly broadcast on Flix.
 The window between a film's initial release in theaters and its initial screening on Showtime, The Movie Channel and Flix is wider than the grace period leading to a film's initial broadcast on HBO, Cinemax or Starz.
 Films that Showtime has pay cable rights to will usually also run on Flix and The Movie Channel during the period of its term of licensing.